pyclashbot/pymemuc/docs/pymemuc.md

 **Raises**:

-- `PyMemucError` - an error if neither a vm index or a vm name is specified
+- `PyMemucIndexError` - an error if neither a vm index or a vm name is specified

 **Returns**: